tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/search-documents.md

   - "zh-tw"
 ---
 # Search Documents (Azure Search Service REST API)
   Queries in Azure Search are implemented using the .NET library or REST API.
 For an overview of querying documents and different methodologies available, see [Queries in Azure Search](https://azure.microsoft.com/documentation/articles/search-query-overview/).
+For architecture and overview, see [How full text search works in Azure Search](search-lucene-query-architecture.md).

  In the REST API, a **Search Documents** operation is issued as a GET or POST request and specifies query parameters that give the criteria for selecting matching documents.